QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/dns.md

 DNS mainly use [UDP](/operating-systems/networking/protocols/udp.md) for DNS queries, while it mainly use [TCP](/operating-systems/networking/protocols/tcp.md) for zone transfers or large responses.
 With IPV6/DNSSEC, TCP seems to be more and more used for queries too.

 A DNS zone represents a portion of the domain records that the DNS server manages.
-DNS records are stored in zone files.
+DNS records are stored in zone files <small>(BIND format)</small>.

 * **Primary zones** 🌹: authoritative source for the DNS information
 * **Secondary zones** 🌿: read-only copies of the DNS records